Symplectic resolutions of quiver varieties: Introduction

+This theorem is important because symplectic singularities have become important in representation theory: on the one hand they include many of the most important examples (aside from quiver varieties, they include linear quotient singularities, nilpotent cones, orbit closures, Slodowy slices, hypertoric varieties, and so on), and on the other hand they exhibit important properties, at least in the conical case, such as the existence of a nice universal family of deformations \cite{KaledinVerbitsky,Namikawa,Namikawa2} and of quantizations \cite{BezKaledinQuantization,BPWQuant1,LosevQuantOrbit}.

 From both the representation theoretic and the geometric point of view, it is important to know when the variety $\Nak\lambda\a\theta$ admits a symplectic resolution.
 In this article, we address this question, giving a complete answer.
-The first step is to reduce to the case where $\alpha$ is a root for which there exists a $\theta$-stable representation of dimension $\alpha$ of the deformed preprojective algebra $\Pi^{\lambda}(Q)$.
+The first step is to reduce to the case where $\alpha$ is a root for which there exists a $\theta$-stable point in $\mu^{-1}(\lambda)$.
 This is done via the \textit{canonical decomposition} of $\alpha$, as described by Crawley-Boevey; it is analogous to Kac's canonical decomposition.
-Associated to $\lambda,\theta$ is a set $\Sigma_{\lambda,\theta} \subset R^+$ (which we will define in \S \ref{sec:quiver} below).
+In this article, the term canonical decomposition will only refer to the former, which we now recall.
+Associated to $\lambda,\theta$ is a combinatorially defined set $\Sigma_{\lambda,\theta} \subset R_{\lambda,\theta}^+$; see Section \ref{sec:quiver} below.
 Then $\a$ admits a canonical decomposition

-with $\sigma^{(i)} \in \Sigma_{\lambda,\theta}$ pairwise distinct, such that any other decomposition of $\a$ into a sum of roots belonging to $\Sigma_{\lambda,\theta}$ is a refinement of the decomposition (\ref{eq:alphadecomp}).
-Crawley-Boevey's Decomposition Theorem \cite{CBdecomp}, which we will show holds in somewhat greater generality, then says that:
+with $\sigma^{(i)} \in \Sigma_{\lambda,\theta}$ pairwise distinct, such that any other decomposition of $\a$ into a sum of roots belonging to $\Sigma_{\lambda,\theta}$ is a refinement of the decomposition \eqref{eq:alphadecomp}.
+Closed points in $\mu^{-1}(\lambda)$ correspond to representations of the so-called deformed preprojective algebra $\Pi^{\lambda}(Q)$; see section~\ref{sec:notationpreproj} for details.
+Then points of $\Nak\lambda\a\theta$ are in bijection with isomorphism classes of $\theta$-polystable representations of $\Pi^{\lambda}(Q)$ (equivalently, representations of the doubled quiver of moment $\lambda$ which decompose as direct sums of $\theta$-stable representations) of dimension $\alpha$.
+Generalizing \cite[Theorem 1.2]{CBmomap}, Proposition \ref{prop:diffeo} implies